 - (a) Regular-season game format applies except for overtime. - (b) If teams are tied at the end of regulation in a championship bracket game, the game continues with successive 10-minute, sudden-death overtime periods, with a 3-minute rest following the third period and between each overtime period. - (c) If teams are tied at the end of regulation in a consolation bracket game, the overtime format reverts to a five-player shootout, followed by a one-player, sudden-death shootout if needed.
-Players cannot repeat until the entire roster has shot once. - (d) Teams will skate on clean ice for a 10-minute warm up and begin the game without a break.
+Players cannot repeat until the entire roster has shot once. - (d) First game of the day teams will skate on clean ice for a 10-minute warm up and begin the game without a break.
+Remaining games of the day teams will have a 10-minute warm up on dirty ice, leave the ice and begin the first period on clean ice.
 Ice will be scraped after the first and second periods.
-Any scrapes during successive overtimes will be at the discretion of on-ice and tournament officials. - (e) All teams will play three games. - (f) The highest seeded team is the home team and will wear light-colored jerseys.
+Any scrapes during successive overtimes will be at the discretion of on-ice and tournament officials. - (e) If tournament is ahead of schedule, teams will be asked to start early, but no sooner than 15 minutes before the scheduled start time. - (f) The highest seeded team is the home team and will wear light-colored jerseys.